AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

 ## Import Postman Collections Template

-Second, the Duo Admin API Postman Collections template needs to be imported into the Postman application.
+Second, the Duo Account API Postman Collections template needs to be imported into the Postman application.
 1. Open the Postman application, if it is not open already.
 2. In the left panel, select the Collections tile.
 If there is no Collections tile displayed, select the ![ ](image-4.png)tile at the bottom of the left panel and then make sure the toggle slider is enabled for the Collections sidebar item.